BPS Invariants for a Knot in Seifert Manifolds: Lens space and representations of

 Suppose that $R$ is odd, then exponents of $z$ in $\chi_R(z) (z-z^{-1})^2$ are all even, so $b$ should also be even for non-zero results.
 We denote such $b$ as $b= 2 \sf{b}$, then \eqref{lens3} is given by

 This is the expression that is obtained in \cite{Gukov-Pei-Putrov-Vafa}.

 Meanwhile, \eqref{lens3} gives non-zero homological blocks also when $R$ is even.
 For this case, exponents of $z$ in $\chi_R(z) (z-z^{-1})^2$ are all odd, we have non-zero results when $b$ is odd.
-For odd $p$, we obtain the homological block \eqref{lenshb} with a usual $S$-transform.\footnote{In this case, $b=p$ plays a role of the label $``0"$ of $\widehat{Z}_0$.} However, for even $p$, we can have homological blocks but we don't have the $S$-transform whose square is an identity matrix.\footnote{This is not like the case, for example, when $M_3$ is a Seifert manifold with three singular fibers with $H$ being 2 mod 4 where the ``$S$-transform" can be expressed as a tensor product of matrices that contains the $S$-transform. } This unusual ``$S$-transform" when $p$ is even can be seen from that there is no $b$ that can play a role of the label $``0"$ of $\widehat{Z}_0$ in $e^{\frac{2\pi i}{p} tb}+e^{-\frac{2\pi i}{p} tb}$.
+For odd $p$, we obtain the homological block \eqref{lenshb} with the usual $S$-transform.\footnote{In this case, $b=p$ plays a role of the label $``0"$ of $\widehat{Z}_0$.} However, for even $p$, we can have homological blocks but we don't have the $S$-transform whose square is an identity matrix.\footnote{This is not like the case, for example, when $G=SU(2)$ and $M_3$ is a Seifert manifold with three singular fibers with $H$ being 2 mod 4 where the ``$S$-transform" can be expressed as a tensor product of matrices that contains a matrix whose square is the identity. } This unusual ``$S$-transform" when $p$ is even can be seen from that there is no $b$ that can play a role of the label $``0"$ of $\widehat{Z}_0$ in $e^{\frac{2\pi i}{p} tb}+e^{-\frac{2\pi i}{p} tb}$.

 We also note that existence of homological blocks for odd $b$ is consistent with the calculation of the index of $T[M_3]$ on $S^2 \times S^1$ in \cite{Gukov-Pei-Putrov-Vafa}.
-This is because for lens space it was checked that the index with a loop located at a pole of $S^2$ can be expressed as factorization where one of the factors is the homological block without a knot and another is the homological block for a knot.
-When there is no knot, $b$ is even, so product with the homological blocks for a knot that is labelled by odd $b$ gives the zero index automatically, which is indeed the case for the index when $R$ is even.
+This is because for the lens space it was checked that the index with a loop located at a pole of $S^2$ can be expressed as factorization where one of the factors is the homological block without a knot and another is the homological block for a knot.
+When there is no knot, $b$ is even, so the product with the homological blocks for a knot that are labelled by odd $b$ gives the zero index automatically, which is indeed the case for the $S^2 \times S^1$ index when the $R$ is even.